podemos-info/participa2/decidim-module-crowdfundings/README.md

   password: <%= ENV.fetch("DATABASE_PASSWORD") { "admin" } %>
 ```

-If you desire to use different settingsyou need to check the Docker compose
+If you desire to use different settings you need to check the Docker compose
 settings and adjust the setup of the PostgreSQL image.

 Finally remember that the Docker file do not includes any command relative to